Montenegro Fjord & Cove Swimming

 Day 6: Final morning swim in Tivat Bay.
 Trip finishes at around midday.

-Meet at our accommodation – Hotel San front terrace at 6.30pm for the trip briefing.
+Meet at our accommodation – Hotel Palma front terrace at 6.30pm for the trip briefing.

 Before breakfast we walk down to the hotel beach for a short acclimatisation swim.
 Following breakfast, we take a short boat ride for the first swim in the Gulf of Kotor.
 We start the 2 km swim at Drazji Vrt village and swim towards the town of Perast.
 You have a chance to experience the remarkable scenic views of the fjord surrounded by imposing, rugged mountains.
 We dock for lunch in Perast, the old Venetian town where you can walk around and enjoy the old stone architecture.
 A great number of historical monuments have made Perast a UNESCO listed World Natural and Historical Heritage Site.